n-buckley/travel-tanzania/readme.md

 I'm fine with this section, I don't really think it needs any changes but potentially add to my bio, it's kind of short.

-I lied
-- [ ] Looks silly in mobile.
-Maybe may flex overflow

 <br>
 __Add a scroll to top button that directs to table of contents__